ChullEPG/chullepg.github.io/_posts/2025-01-20-raypollandkill.md

 **Motivation:**

 If workers get stuck and cannot free themselves, your script eventually runs out of free workers.
 Over time, tasks line up, and the script slows down -- or grinds to a halt.
-The built-in solution, ``ray.wait()``1, _will_ let you see which tasks are "done", but it does not necessarily kill unresponsive tasks that ignore polite termination signals.
+The built-in solution, ``ray.wait()``, will let you see which tasks are "done", but it does not necessarily kill unresponsive tasks that ignore polite termination signals.

 **SIGTERM vs SIGKILL**